|Image Courtesy of Efectos Cluster|

 Once you're off the runway and in the air, you'll have a lot of decisions to make and directions to go.

-I'll leave you with a few follow up articles for both chords, scales and some other technique instruction that you can utilize after you've gotten these concepts under your belt.
+I'll leave you with a few follow up articles for that you can utilize after you've gotten these concepts under your belt.

 - Chords Sound Terrible.
 Why?